 - breakthrough bleeding and spotting is common in the first few months of using the pill

-- it has been linked to an increased risk of some serious health conditions, such as thrombosis (blood clots) and breast cancer
+- it has been linked to an increased risk of some serious health conditions, such as blood clots and breast cancer

 The combined pill with other medicines

-Some medicines interact with the combined pill and it doesn't work properly.
+Some medicines interact with the combined pill and it does not work properly.
 Some interactions are listed on this page, but it is not a complete list.
 If you want to check your medicines are safe to take with the combined pill, you can: